fairdataihub/SODA-for-SPARC/README.md

 <!--Example datasets can be downloaded from [here](https://3dtholdings-my.sharepoint.com/:f:/g/personal/bpatel_calmi2_org/Eig4sjUjchRCiUtfpeH-ydYBjvql_KYW0ZSE9_Td6bPzrQ?e=ApSOvh). -->
 Please follow the instructions given in [our documentation](https://github.com/bvhpatel/SODA/wiki/Download) if you need help with installing SODA.

-#### Important: the [Blackfynn agent](https://developer.blackfynn.io/agent/index.html) must be installed as well to use Blackfynn related functionalities.
+#### Important: the [Blackfynn agent](https://developer.blackfynn.io/agent/index.html) must be installed to upload datasets to Blackfynn through SODA.

 The software should also work on older OS than those specified above but no testing has been done on those platforms.
 The sections below here are only necessary to read if you plan on using the source code of SODA.
 If you are here just for the app, get out of here and enjoy SODA!

 Latest version: 1.0.0

+## Issues and feedback
+For reporting any problems/bugs with the software, please open a new issue on the [Issues tab](https://github.com/bvhpatel/SODA/issues).
+Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
+Alternatively, you could use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).

 ## Using the Source Code
+The front-end (Graphical User Interface or GUI) of SODA is built with [Electron](https://electronjs.org/), an open-source framework developed and maintained by GitHub that conveniently combines Node.js, HTML, CSS, and Javascript, while the back-end is developed in Python (v3.6).
+The application is inspired by a [GitHub repository](https://github.com/fyears/electron-python-example) and a [Medium blog](https://medium.com/@abulka/electron-python-4e8c807bfa5e).
+All source codes and files are shared with an open source license ([MIT](LICENSE)) to permit user modification without restrictions.
+Folder structure for the source code is based on the Electron standards and similar to the [Electron Demo Application](https://github.com/electron/electron-api-demos).

 If you want to modify SODA to suit your needs better or compile it for an OS not mentioned above, please follow the instructions below.

 #### *Pre-requisites: [Anaconda (Python 3 version)](https://www.anaconda.com/distribution/), [Python 2](https://www.python.org/downloads/)*

 ### Download source code from the GitHub repository